 Campgrounds in Winter

-In mid-September, after the bus season ends, all park campgrounds but one close.
+Roughly two weeks after Labor Day each September, after summer bus service ends, all park campgrounds but one close.

 Denali is an amazing place to enjoy winter activities such as snow-shoeing, skiing, or dog mushing.
-During any of these activities, folks are welcome to camp overnight in the park, though they must acquire a (free) backcountry permit, in person at the winter visitor center.
+During any of these activities, you are welcome to camp overnight in the park, though you must get a free backcountry permit, in person at the winter visitor center.